go-semantic-release/action/README.md

 # go-semantic-release/action

+The official go-semantic-release GitHub Action.

+> :warning: This action always installs the [latest release](https://github.com/go-semantic-release/semantic-release/releases/latest) of go-semantic-release.
+Thus, the version of this repository is not linked to the used go-semantic-release version.

 ## Usage

 To integrate [go-semantic-release](https://github.com/go-semantic-release/semantic-release) with your GitHub Actions pipeline, specify the name of this repository with a version tag as a step within your workflow config file: